DataDog/integrations-extras/purefa/README.md

 The dashboard for the deprecated [Pure Storage Prometheus exporter][14] has been renamed to `Pure FlashArray - Overview (Legacy Exporter)`.

 A listing of metrics that are both shared and unique to the different exporters are listed in [metrics.py][15].
-You may need to update your dashboards and/or your alerts to match the new metrics names when migrating from the [Pure Storage Prometheus exporter][14] to the [Pure Storage OpenMetrics exporter][1].
+You may need to update your dashboards and/or your alerts to match the new metric names when migrating from the [Pure Storage Prometheus exporter][14] to the [Pure Storage OpenMetrics exporter][1].
 Please contact Pure Storage with the information in the Support tab if you have any questions.

 When migrating from [Pure Storage Prometheus exporter][14] to the [Pure Storage OpenMetrics exporter][1], the endpoints no longer have `/flasharray` in the endpoint URI.